Frequently Asked Questions

 Does the Assistant Dean for Undergraduate Education have to sign my schedule?

-No. However, students pursuing a double major or combination of a major and a MAP, or similar, are encouraged to meet with Professor Bonnie Weir, assistant dean for undergraduate education, to discuss their plan of study.
+No. However, students pursuing a double major or combination of a major and (one or two) certificate(s), or similar, are encouraged to meet with the DUS/Assistant Dean for Undergraduate Education to discuss their plan of study, after creating and sharing a spreadsheet outlining a concrete plan to complete both/all academic programs successfully in time for graduation.

 If I have tested out of one or both introductory economics courses, is the course requirement waived?
 Which courses should be taken in place of those requirements?

-Students who have tested out of Intro to Microeconomics and/or Intro to Macroeconomics must take a substitute course that lists the course they've tested out of as a prerequisite.
+Students who have tested out of Intro to Microeconomics and/or Intro to Macroeconomics must take a substitute course that lists the course they've tested out of as a prerequisite, or alternatively, an additional Global Affairs elective.

 Can classes from my study abroad program count towards the major?

-Yes, but only with approval from the DUS upon your return from study abroad.
+Yes, but only with approval from the DUS upon your return from study abroad and after the credit transfers to Yale.
 Students must submit the syllabus and their coursework to the DUS.
-Provisional approval may occur before the program takes place.
+Provisional approval for a course counting toward the major may occur before the program takes place.
 Final approval for any study abroad course can only take place after the completion of the study abroad program.
+Please use this Course Exception form to request that the study abroad course be approved.
+Students should note that only language courses and electives may be petitioned to count toward their major requirements, with the exception of the London School of Economics’ summer courses “Introductory Microeconomics” and “Introductory Macroeconomics” in the Economics program.
+Additionally, no more than one summer study course plus one semester-long course, or two courses during a full semester abroad, may be petitioned.

-Global Affairs majors are encouraged to complete an internship in a field of global affairs in the summer between their junior and senior year.
+Global Affairs majors are encouraged to complete an internship or a research project in a field/topic in global affairs in the summer between their junior and senior year.
 The Jackson School Career Development Office assists Global Affairs majors in finding suitable internships and projects.
 The Jackson School also has some funding available for these internships and/or projects.

-Do courses I completed prior to being admitted to the major count as track electives?
+Can courses I completed prior to being admitted to the major count toward my Global Affairs requirements?

 Does being a Global Affairs major guarantee me a spot in any/all courses taught by Jackson Senior Fellows?

-Can classes taken toward another major count towards Global Affairs?
+Can classes taken toward another major or certificate count toward Global Affairs?

-Per Yale College policy and for any student completing a double major, no more than two classes may be applied to the requirements of a double majors.
+Per Yale College policy and for any student completing a double major or a major and certificate, no more than two classes may be applied to the requirements of a double major or a major and one or more certificates.

-When will I know what classes count towards the major when I am selecting my courses?
+When will I know what classes count toward the major when I am selecting my courses?

-Does Latin count as a language for the Global Affairs proficiency requirement?
+Does Latin or American Sign Language (ASL) count as a language for the Global Affairs proficiency requirement?

 Can my class in _____ count as the core course in development or international security?